 Amending Tax Returns: Deadlines, Process, and FAQs

-Sometimes, taxpayers make mistakes on their tax returns.
-Fortunately, it’s possible to amend these returns, but it’s important to be aware of the deadlines.
+Sometimes, taxpayers need to correct their tax returns.
+Fortunately, it’s possible to amend these returns, but knowing the deadlines is essential.
 This article will discuss the deadlines for amended tax returns and how to complete this process.

 What Are the Deadlines for Tax Return Amendments?